BenParsley/cryptographic-failure/README.md

 # [ARCHIVED] What is?
 Cryptographic Failure

+This was a previously hosted website that helped explains what Cryptogrpahic Failure is, the most common CVEs as per OWASP 2022

 ![Application Splash Screen](screenshots/Splashscreen.png)
 *Figure 1: The application's welcoming splash screen, which introduces the user to the foundational question: "What is Cryptography?"*